#include

 Typically, compilers can take a few years to implement the latest features for a language, and a few more years to enable those features by default.

-If attempting to use modules is resulting in compiler errors, you may need to update or tweak the settings of the compiler you’re using.
+If attempting to use modules results in compiler errors, you may need to update or tweak the settings of the compiler you’re using.

 If you’re using Visual Studio, the following settings are things you may need to change.
 They are available by navigating to Project > Properties from the top menu bar: